 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

 Echelon, Mist, Taurus, ISR and Sorano are some examples of other stealers.
-Exfiltration of information is a common feature in a wide variety of malicious programs; hence, malware capable of data theft may have unrelated functionalities as well.
-For example, it may be able to cause chain infections - i.e. download/install additional malware (e.g. trojans, ransomware, cryptominers, etc.), enable remote access and control over the device, gather information via use of spying capabilities (e.g. take screenshots, record the screen, obtain audio/video through integrated or connected microphones and cameras), and so on.
+Exfiltration of information is a common feature in a wide variety of malicious programs.
+Malware capable of data theft might also have unrelated functionalities.
+For example, it might cause chain infections by downloading/installing additional malware (e.g. Trojans, ransomware, cryptominers, etc.) enable remote access and control over the device, gather information using spying capabilities (e.g. take screenshots, record the screen, obtain audio/video through integrated or connected microphones and cameras), and so on.
 Regardless of how malware operates, system infections pose serious threats to device integrity and user safety.

 How did Zeromax infiltrate my computer?

-It is strongly advised against opening dubious and/or irrelevant emails, especially any attachments or links present in them - as that can lead to a high-risk infection.
+You are strongly advised against opening dubious and/or irrelevant emails, especially those with any attachments or links present in them, as this can lead to high-risk infection.
 All downloads must be done from official and trustworthy sources.
-It is crucial to activate and update programs with functions/tools provided by genuine developers, as opposed to with illegal activation ("cracking") tools and third party updaters - due to these tools being often used to proliferate malware.
-To protect device and user safety, it is paramount to have a reputable anti-virus/anti-spyware installed and kept up-to-date.
-This software has to be used for regular system scans and to remove detected/potential threats.
+It is crucial to activate and update programs with functions/tools provided by genuine developers, as opposed to illegal activation ("cracking") tools and third party updaters, since these tools are often used to proliferate malware.
+To protect device and user safety, it is paramount to have a reputable anti-virus/anti-spyware suite installed and kept up to date.
+This software must be used for regular system scans and to remove detected/potential threats.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Screenshot of Zeromax stealer's process on Windows Task Manager ("SemiRAZ"):
+Screenshot of Zeromax stealer process on Windows Task Manager ("SemiRAZ"):